Interested in video streaming platforms, also called online video platforms (OVP), but not sure where to start?

-Despite Vzaar’s great features, the platform does have a number of downsides.
+Despite Vzaar’s great features, the streaming platform does have a number of downsides.

-One major drawback of Vzaar is that it does not support live streaming video broadcasts.
+One major drawback of Vzaar is that the Self-service and Premium packages do not support live streaming video broadcasts.
+The more expensive plans do now offer live streaming.
+However, these are likely not viable options for individuals and small to medium-sized business.
 This is a big oversight in an era when streaming is becoming increasingly popular.
 Streaming video is easy to add to existing workflows as the technology becomes more standardized and integrated.
-Many other competitor platforms integrate live streaming services with traditional video hosting.
+When comparing OVP, you’ll find that other competitor platforms (including DaCast) do integrate live streaming services at accessible rates.

 Reviewers also note that the platform sometimes experiences caching issues.
 Users sometimes have to reboot to use the platform.
-Additionally, styling for CTAs at the end of videos has to be manually done using Java.
+Additionally, users must manually style CTAs at the end of videos using Java.
 This is a somewhat inelegant solution.

-The second platform that we’re going to look at is Wistia.
+The second platform for comparing OVP is Wistia.
 Wistia is a video hosting platform that was founded in 2006 by two college students.

-Originally, the platform was aimed at helping filmmakers collaborate online.
+Originally, the platform targeted helping filmmakers collaborate online.
 However, the service has evolved into a hosting service aimed at business and professional users.
 Wistia is especially focused on integrations with other marketing and education platforms.
 The company is based in Massachusetts.

 Wistia’s services revolve around video hosting, particularly for marketing purposes.
-Their tools enable you to annotate video, collect email addresses, and track users.
-Their analytics platform is also very robust.
+Its tools enable you to annotate video, collect email addresses, and track users.
+The analytics platform is also very robust.
 For users hoping to drive engagement, this platform is powerful.
-Reviewers noted several key features that include:
+Reviewers have noted several key features that include: